top of page

 Prepare for Disruption and Stay Flexible

-Renovations can disrupt your routine and sometimes uncover unexpected issues like damp or structural problems.
+Renovations can disrupt my routine and sometimes uncover unexpected issues like damp or structural problems.

-Communicate with your builder regularly: Stay updated on progress and challenges.
+• Communicate with my builder regularly: Staying updated on progress and challenges is crucial.

 Patience and clear communication are key to managing stress.